yiyaozzz/juliet-landing/docs/stories/story-landing-page-2.md

 ### Technical Summary

-Build the core value proposition sections of the landing page using React Server Components and Tailwind CSS.
-Create two reusable UI components (Button, Card) that will be used throughout the page with the **premium minimalist, borderless aesthetic**.
-Implement 5 key sections that communicate Juliet's value: Hero (first impression + CTA), Social Proof (testimonials), Problem/Solution (comparison), Benefits (key value props), and How It Works (process explanation).
+Build the persistent navigation and core value proposition sections of the landing page using React Server Components and Tailwind CSS.
+Create two reusable UI components (Button, Card) that will be used throughout the page with the **premium minimalist, aesthetic**.
+Implement the sticky Navbar (logo, links, CTA) plus 5 key sections that communicate Juliet's value: Hero (first impression + CTA), Social Proof (testimonials), Problem/Solution (comparison), Benefits (key value props), and How It Works (process explanation).
 All sections must be fully responsive with mobile-first design, smooth animations using Framer Motion (imported as `motion/react`), and content driven from TypeScript constants for easy maintainability.

 **Design System Application:**